 LDF, alongside co-counsel Weil, Gotshal & Manges LLP, filed an amicus brief in the case on September 3, 2024.
 The brief argues that the health care ban is rooted in animus and violates the Fourteenth Amendment.
 By placing the bill within the broader context of nationwide attacks against LGBTQ+ people, the brief makes clear that Tennessee’s ban is grounded in discrimination rather than concern for the health and well-being of transgender youth.
 This has specifically led to significant harms to Black transgender people.

-In the past four years, Tennessee and twenty-three other states have passed laws banning access to medically necessary health care for transgender youth.
+Over the last few years, Tennessee and many other states have passed laws banning access to medically necessary health care for transgender youth.
 Over 500 anti-LGBTQ+ bills were introduced throughout the country in 2023 alone.
 S.B.
 1 clearly singles out transgender people for unequal treatment, exacerbating the already-rampant discrimination they encounter.

 The dramatic increase in such bills has been fueled by a rise in the political and social targeting of LGBTQ+ persons, and transgender people in particular, as immoral and dangerous.
 This hostility has resulted in grave harms to the mental health and physical safety of LGBTQ+ people, especially Black transgender people, who already endure rampant discrimination and violence.